 Whiplash is the most common type of soft tissue injury.
 It's a unique injury that occurs most often to drivers and passengers involved in rear-end collision automobile accidents, when the force from the impact causes the head to snap violently back and forward.
 Because the term "whiplash" has developed something of a negative connotation through the years, today the injury is commonly referred to as cervical sprain, cervical strain, or hyperextension injury.

-No matter its name, a crash does not need to happen at high speed for a whiplash injury to result, because even at low speeds the unexpected impact can cause injury to vertebrae, muscles, and ligaments in the neck.
-It's important to note that while whiplash injuries most often result from car accidents, they can occur in any situation where a sudden back and forth "whipping" movement occurs in the neck area, including slips, falls, blows to the head from an assault, and injuries suffered through participation in sports activities.)
+No matter its name, a crash doesn't need to happen at high speed for a whiplash injury to result.
+Even at low speeds, the unexpected impact can cause injury to vertebrae, muscles, and ligaments in the neck.
+It's important to note that while whiplash injuries most often result from car accidents, they can occur in any situation where a sudden back and forth "whipping" movement occurs in the neck area, including slips, falls, blows to the head from an assault, and injuries suffered through participation in sports activities.

-- tightness and stiffness in the neck
+- Tightness and stiffness in the neck

-- serious neck pain (dull and aching, rather than sharp)
+- Serious neck pain (dull and aching, rather than sharp)

-- head aches
+- Head aches

-- problems with balance and equilibrium
+- Problems with balance and equilibrium

-- back pain
+- Back pain

-- memory problems
+- Memory problems

-- difficulty with concentration
+- Difficulty with concentration

-If you are suffering from a whiplash injury, your attorney will most likely refer you to a medical specialist for treatment, rather than to a general physician.
+If you're suffering from a whiplash injury, your attorney will most likely refer you to a medical specialist for treatment, rather than to a general physician.
 You may be referred to a back and neck expert, chiropractor, or neurologist.
 Treatment from such medical specialists can include immobilization of the neck (with a brace or cervical collar), range-of-motion and physical therapy, muscle relaxants, magnetic resonance imaging (MRI), and massage therapy.
 In severe cases of whiplash injuries, where muscle or ligament damage is extensive, cervical traction and even surgery may be necessary.

 In some cases, recovery from whiplash injuries can take as little as two to three weeks, and in most instances victims will completely recover within three months.
 More serious cases can last for a year or more, and in rare situations severe whiplash injuries can result in a chronic pain condition that may last for decades.

 Whiplash injuries may seem minor at first, especially due to the lack of any visible symptoms, but if left undiagnosed and untreated whiplash injuries can lead to chronic pain.
 It's possible for whiplash injuries to slowly begin appearing several days after the accident.
 Untreated whiplash injuries can also make a person more susceptible to future back and neck injuries.